 In the first half of 2011 the GVH began to revise its merger control regime.
 The basic aim of this revision was to increase the transparency of merger control proceedings, fasten the process and ease the administrative burdens of the procedure.
 As the most essential result of the review - taking into account also the opinions arrived in the course of public consultations organised in the framework of the review - the notification form has been substantially modified.
 The new form contains actually two forms (since the second half of the form has to be completed only in the case of concentrations resulting in significant overlaps or relations, and even in the case of these concentrations only for markets on which the possibility of significant overlaps or relations exist).
 The new form is applicable for transactions to be notified on the 1st of February 2012 or after this date.

 Please note that only the Hungarian version is authentic, the translation was prepared for information purposes only.

 At the same time the GVH published a guidance on pre-notification contacts relating to the control of concentrations with the aim of facilitating the proper use of these contacts.

-notification of a concentration can now also be filed electronically
+The notification of a concentration can be filed electronically